Dr Sarah Leith

 Biography

 Between 2024 and 2025, I was co-investigator for a Royal Society of Edinburgh-funded Small Research Grant project entitled 'A History of the Saltire Society: Setting and Achieving National Cultural Priorities'.
+My chapter about the women of the Saltire Society which results from this project is forthcoming.
 Additionally, I am a member of the Steering Group of the AHRC-funded Scottish Magazines Network.

 From 2018 to 2025, I was Communications Manager for the Institute of Scottish Historical Research.
 As Communications Officer for the School of History, I was the editor of the 2023 and 2024 editions of the School's alumni magazine, The St Andrews Historian.